TheMannu/Kubernetes/Kubernetes-Basics.md

 17. **Replica Set**:
    Manages the number of Pod replicas running at any given time, ensuring the right amount of availability for the application.

+18. **StatefulSet**:
+    Kubernetes manages stateful applications using StatefulSets, ensuring Pods are deployed in a predictable order and retain their state across restarts.